ryandeussing/jimhopper/_sexual-abuse-of-boys/how-it-can-be-different-for-men.md

 Another big motivation is to protect themselves from further attack – to be the kind of guy no one messes with, to belong to group of men that everyone sees as tough and beyond any challenge to their manhood.

-## Confusion or Fears About Your Sexuality
+## <a name="confusion"> Confusion or Fears About Your Sexuality</a>

 Another way that it’s different for many men: If the sexual experiences involved another male (or males), they may have major doubts and confusion about whether they are gay.

 It’s very common to ask oneself:

 *   Did it happen because I’m (really) gay?
 *   Am I gay because it happened?
 *   If anyone finds out, will they think I’m gay?
 *   Can I ever be a real man if I was sexual with another male?

 Whether you are straight, gay, or bisexual is totally fine.
 Of course, in different cultures and subcultues, these ways of being sexual are accepted, or not, to different degrees.

 In most cultures, though, whatever your sexual orientation, if you’ve had unwanted or abusive sexual experiences as a boy, the question, ‘Am I gay because that happened?’ can bring lots of torment.
 For straight men, they may doubt that they are ‘really’ heterosexual.
 For gay and bisexual men, they may wonder if their attraction to men was caused by their childhood sexual experiences.

-## Totally Normal, Understandable, and Can Be Overcome
+## <a name="normal"> Totally Normal, Understandable, and Can Be Overcome</a>

 Such concerns and worries about one’s masculinity and sexuality are common and totally normal.
 But it’s absolutely possible to sort them out, and to become completely comfortable with who you are as a man and a sexual being.
 Many other guys like you already have.

-Finally, you may want to read a paper on [the psychological impact of such experiences on men](/pdf/Lisak_Interviews.pdf), by Dr. David Lisak, a colleague of mine.
+Finally, you may want to read a paper on [the psychological impact of such experiences on men](http://www.jimhopper.com/pdfs/Lisak.pdf), by Dr. David Lisak, a colleague of mine.
 It has many powerful quotes from interviews with men, which are grouped into themes and discussed in terms of how the effects can be different for men.
 (At first glance it may look ‘academic,’ but it’s not.)